 You could easily spend one week in Hungary’s capital city, Budapest, but I wouldn’t blame you for escaping from the city – those ruin bars really do take hostage of your liver!
 Here are the best Budapest day trips Hungary has to offer.
-Below is a guide to Hungary’s popular and lesser known Hungary day trips.
+Below is a guide to Hungary’s popular and lesser-known Hungary day trips.
 Many of these suggested day trips from Budapest can be done by train, others are best enjoyed with an overnight stay.
 Do visit Budapest but then say hello to the rest of Hungary!